Let Your Dog Run Free at These Sacramento-Area Dog Parks

 The Canine Corral at Carmichael Park in Carmichael is open from dawn to dark and is supported by volunteers.
 The spacious off-leash play area offers separate fenced areas for large and small dogs as well as seating, shade trees and various terrains.

 Community Park | Davis

-Just west of the skate park in Community Park, you’ll find a fenced play area for dogs complete with shade trees and plenty of room to play.
+Just west of the skate park in Community Park in Davis, you’ll find a fenced play area for dogs complete with shade trees and plenty of room to play.

 Elk Grove Park | Elk Grove

-As a whole, Elk Grove Park offers 122 acres of outdoor play.
+This large regional park in Elk Grove offers 122 acres of outdoor play for dogs and people alike.
 The fenced dog park is complete with huge, mature shade trees, benches and agility equipment.

 FIDO Field Dog Park | Folsom

 Located at Cummings Family Park in Folsom, FIDO Field Dog Park is Folsom’s off-leash dog park that offers differing terrain, benches, waste bags and water fountains, plus separate fenced areas for large and small dogs.
 It’s open from 7 a.m. to one hour after sunset, and is closed on Wednesdays for maintenance.